ssea-lab/BugTriage/DFATPL/README.md

 ## Data description

-DFATPL_Eclipse contains two files "history&tp" and "input_data", which are the datasets for experiments of Eclipse project in [our paper](http://digital-library.theiet.org/content/journals/10.1049/iet-sen.2017.0159).
-The file DFATPL_Mozilla contains the datasets applied for experiments of Mozilla project.
+DFATPL_Eclipse contains two files "history&tp" and "input_data", which were used in the experiments for the Eclipse project.
+Similarly, the file directory DFATPL_Mozilla contains the files used in the experiments for the Mozilla project.

 ```
-1. history&tp -- the history and tossing path of bug reports.
+1. history&tp -- the modified history and tossing path of bug reports.

-(a) Bughistory_filter -- This dataset contains the changing history ("When", "Who", "What", "Added", "Removed") of a bug report.
-This dataset is filtered from "Bughistory.rar" by exacting the "What" filed with "Assignee", "Status" and "Resolution".
+(a) Bughistory_filter -- This file contains the modified history ("When," "Who," "What," "Added," and "Removed") of bug reports.
+It was obtained from "Bughistory.rar" by extracting the "What" field with "Assignee", "Status," and "Resolution."

-Data details of BugID=35 in Eclipse project:
+For example, the details of BugID=35 in the Eclipse project:
 When	 	 	 	 	          Who	 	 	 	          What	 	  Added	 	 	      Removed
 2001-10-12 16:36:59 EDT	jean-michel_lemieux	Assignee	Michael_Valenta	Jean-Michel_Lemieux
 2001-10-12 16:36:59 EDT	jean-michel_lemieux	Status	NEW	ASSIGNED
 2001-10-18 16:21:36 EDT	Michael_Valenta	Status	ASSIGNED	NEW